Alberta Culture: Previous Department of Culture (1971–1992)

-Merged with Tourism, Parks, and Recreation (1992-2015)
+Merged with Tourism, Parks, and Recreation (1992–2015)

 The Ministry of Community Development, commonly called Alberta Community Development, was a ministry of the Government of Alberta from 1992 to 2019.

 It was created in 1992 pursuant to the Public Service Administrative Transfers Act, Order in Council 750/1992.
-It was created in 1992 from the previous Department of Culture (1915-1992) and the Department of Tourism, Parks, and Recreation (1992).
+It was created in 1992 from the previous Department of Culture (1915–1992) and the Department of Tourism, Parks, and Recreation (1992).

-It subsequently operated as Alberta Community Development (1992-2006), Alberta Tourism, Parks, Recreation and Culture (2006-2008), Alberta Culture and Community Spirit (2008 to 2011), Alberta Culture and Community Services (2011 to 2014).
+It subsequently operated as Alberta Community Development (1992–2006), Alberta Tourism, Parks, Recreation and Culture (2006–2008), Alberta Culture and Community Spirit (2008 to 2011), Alberta Culture and Community Services (2011 to 2014).

 In 2015, the parks functions were lost to Alberta Environment and ministry was renamed Alberta Culture and Tourism (2015 to 2019).

-Addition of Status of Women (2019-)
+Addition of Status of Women (2019–)

 The ministry was rename Alberta Culture, Multiculturalism and Status of Women was in 2019.
 It was renamed Alberta Culture and Status of Women on July 8, 2021 and simply to Alberta Culture on October 24, 2022. and to Alberta Culture in 2022.

+As of 2023, the department is called the Ministry of Arts, Culture and Status of Women.

 Responsibilities

+As of 2023, Alberta Culture is responsible for two public agencies: Alberta Foundation for the Arts and Conseil consultatif de l'Alberta en matière de francophoni (Alberta Advisory Council on the Francophonie).